rballet/stochastic-constraint-satisfaction-rl/docs/LINEAR_PROGRAMMING.md

 ### Online and Dynamic Programming
 - **Powell, W. B. (2007).** *Approximate Dynamic Programming: Solving the Curses of Dimensionality*.
 John Wiley & Sons.
   - *Chapter 12*: Linear programming and approximate dynamic programming

-### Applications and Case Studies
-- **Righter, R. (1989).** "A resource allocation problem in a random environment." *Operations Research*, 37(3), 329-338.
-  - Classic paper on stochastic resource allocation

-- **Ata, B., & Shneorson, S. (2006).** "Dynamic control of an M/M/1 service system with adjustable arrival and service rates." *Management Science*, 52(11), 1778-1791.
-  - Applications to service systems with capacity constraints